 Employer (stifling a yawn): “Yes, what else have you done?”

-Me: “I sold encyclopaedias successfully for 9 months”
+Me: “I sold encyclopedias successfully for 9 months”

 Employer: “You can sell!
 Well that is interesting.
 Let me tell you about what we do…”

 In India I found the nascent outsourcing industry and lots of scrappy start-ups that wanted to pay me (mostly in equity with enough retainers and success fees to pay the bills) to help them with global business development.
-I did that for many years with a great Indian partner and we learnt that founding companies was more profitable and enjoyable than advising very early stage companies, so we did some of that.
+I did that for many years with a great Indian partner and we started and sold a niche outsourcing business.

-The technology nuclear winter required some tough deal-making to get by and some soul-searching.
+The technology nuclear winter around 2002 required some tough deal-making to get by and some soul-searching.
 I decided to stay in IT (despite siren voices saying it was dead and I should move into something else) but move more into consumer and media as I could see the early stirrings of what we now call consumerization, cloud and SaaS.
+I started blogging and that led me to a year as COO at ReadWrite where I also got to write for a great audience and interview anybody interesting in our fascinating industry.
 That about brings me up to date and hopefully gives a bit of colour to my bland statement that I like to work at the intersection of enterprise software, outsourcing and digital media.